How to Invest in Money Market Funds

 Summary of How to invest in Money Market Mutual Funds

-- Money market mutual funds are a relatively low-risk investment that invest in short-term debt securities, including U.S. Treasury bills, municipal bonds, commercial paper and other cash equivalents.
+- Money market mutual funds are a relatively low-risk investment that invests in short-term debt securities, including U.S. Treasury bills, municipal bonds, commercial paper and other cash equivalents.

 - Money market funds are generally considered a safe place to hold money you may need immediately, like an emergency fund or cash reserves.